blitzcode/hue-dashboard/README.md

 The program traces a lot of information and all errors / warnings to the console, please look for any error messages if things don't work as expected.

+# TODO

+There's a large amount of `TODO` comments around the code, pointing out potential bugs and limitations, recording my thoughts in future improvements.

 # Legal

 This program is published under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).